javierfernandes/o3-site/content/posts/conceptos-mixins-conflictos-con-traits-de-scala.md

 error: overriding method m in trait A of type => java.lang.String;
-method m in trait B of type => java.lang.String cannot override a concrete member without a third member that's overridden by both (this rule is designed to prevent ``accidental overrides'')
+method m in trait B of type => java.lang.String cannot override a concrete member without a third member that's overridden by both (this rule is designed to preventaccidental overrides'')
 Entonces podemos definir en nuestra clase C el método m: